KamauGilbert/nairobi_house_price_prediction_model/data/README.md

 - **Deployment**: Deploy the model using a web framework. ✅ (Done)

-- **Chatbot Creation**: Develop a chatbot using OpenAI APIs that provides housing information in Kenya. 🔄 (In Progress)
+- **Chatbot Creation**: Develop a chatbot using OpenAI APIs that provides housing information in Kenya. ✅ (Done)

+- **Write an Article**: Document the process and insights gained from the project. 🔄 (In Progress)

 - **Automation with Airflow (Optional)**: Automate processes using Airflow. ❌ (Not Started)

-- **Write an Article**: Document the process and insights gained from the project. ❌ (Not Started)